Image: Naëtt Atkinson

-Remember the last time you got really, really angry at someone or something ... and you lost all semblance of dignity, self-control, clear headed thinking, socially acceptable demeanor and started shouting like a banshee or stormed off in a huff and a puff?
+Remember the last time you got really, really angry at someone or something ... and you lost all semblance of dignity, self-control, clear headed thinking, socially acceptable demeanour and started shouting like a banshee or stormed off in a huff and a puff, slamming doors and rattling shelves?
 I’m talking about the time you were so angry you wanted to break stuff and strangle people.
 Or, horror of horrors, you burst into tears in the middle of the argument.

-What is the first thought that comes up for you when you look at the card?
+What is the first thought that comes up when you look at the image?

 What is the first emotion that comes up for you?

-What is in the bowl?
+What else could be going on?
 How does that impact the conflict situation?

-Made any difference?
-Do you feel a bit calmer and did you get any insights?
+Rate your emotional scale again.
+Did the exercise make any difference?
+Do you feel more in control of your emotions and did you get any insights?

-This is just a sample of what you can expect.
-If you want more information please mail me.
+This is just a sample of what you can expect if you work with me.
+If you want more information please contact me via my website.